Check out my custom vibration dampener

 Durability

-One area where lightweight tennis shoes tend to suffer the most is durability.
+One area where lighter shoes tend to suffer the most is durability.
 To keep the weight of footwear down, companies will reduce the amount of protective material available.

 The outsole, or the dense, durable, and heavy rubber at the bottom of a shoe, tends to be part where less material helps reduce weight but results in players wearing down their shoes faster.